pstaender/silverstripe-restful-api/README.md

   jsonDateFormat: 'D M d Y H:i:s O'
   underscoreFields: true
   castDataObjectFields: true
-  extensions:
+  resolveHasOneRelations: true
-    - ApiDataObject
+  resolveHasManyRelations: true
 ```

-To avoid unnecessary authentication **during development** you can define a `adminAccessToken`.
+To avoid unnecessary authentication **during development** you can use the `adminAccessToken` (default is `84c44b7ee63a9919aa272673eecfc7f9b7424e47` in dev mode).

 ## How to use